flomesh-io/pipy/README.md

 ```

 > Note: For a smaller image, you might want to use `--squash` option.
 It is an experimental feature, so
-you have to add `{ "experimental": true }` to `/etc/docker/daemon.json` and restart Docker daemon
+you need to add `{ "experimental": true }` to `/etc/docker/daemon.json` and restart Docker daemon
-to enable it.
+before using it.
 >
 > For more information about Docker's `--squash` option, please refer to
 [Docker Documentation](https://docs.docker.com/engine/reference/commandline/image_build/)